We may earn money or products from the companies mentioned in this post.

 Things to know before visiting Belize

-- They speak English in Belize, although many also speak Spanish, Creole (which is kind of English with a Jamaican accent) and Maya, the native language of the Mayan Indians.
+- The native language in Belize is English.
+And while you while English is widely spoken in Belize, many locals also speak Spanish, Creole (which is kind of English with a Jamaican accent) and Maya, the native language of the Mayan Indians.

-- They take US Dollars or Belizean Dollars.
+- Stores, restaurants, and hotels take US Dollars or Belizean Dollars.
 The exchange rate is 1:2.
 One US Dollar equals two Belizean dollars.

-- You will not see American chains even on the islands that are extremely touristy.
-I personally found that refreshing.
+- You will not find American chains even on the islands that are extremely touristy.
+I personally found that refreshing, but if you have a serious Starbucks addiction or a toddler that won’t eat anything but McDonald’s, consider yourself forewarned.

 - You can easily buy things you need for your baby, like diapers and milk, in the grocery stores.
-However, I’d recommend bringing your own formula.
+However, if your baby requires formula I’d recommend bringing your own.

 Things to do in Belize with a baby or toddler

 Belize is an incredible and inexpensive getaway for a family vacation or holiday.
-Whether you are seeking a beach or a jungle escape, you and your kids will love visiting Belize.
+Whether you are seeking a beach vacation or a jungle escape completely off the grid, you and your kids will love visiting Belize.
 Here is a look at our 7 day itinerary for visiting Belize with kids.

 Day 1 in Belize